maelstrom-software/maelstrom/doc/book/src/cargo-maelstrom.md

 `cargo-maelstrom` is a replacement for `cargo test` which runs tests in lightweight containers, either locally or on a distributed cluster.
-Since each test runs in its own container, it is isolated from computer it is running on and from other tests.
+Since each test runs in its own container, it is isolated from the computer it is running on and from other tests.

 `cargo-maelstrom` is designed to be run as a [custom Cargo subcommand](https://doc.rust-lang.org/book/ch14-05-extending-cargo.html).
 One